NuevoFoundation/workshops/content/english/python-pixel/Activities/activity-7.md

 <hr/>

 #### Challenge - Change background based on your choice
-It's now your turn to change whichever color you want on the nuevo!
+It's now your turn to change whichever color you want on Nuvi!
 Exciting！
 {{% notice warning %}}
 **Be careful:** In order to see your image, please click on top left corner (which says 'Files'), and then click on the image file to see the result.
 {{% /notice %}}